thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-12-prompt-engineering.md

 > Want to go further?
 Try building your own evaluation pipeline, experiment with DSPy or PromptBreeder, or start versioning prompts like code.

-Stay tuned for follow-up posts on retrieval-augmented generation (RAG), agent orchestration, and custom instruction tuning.
+Stay tuned for follow-up posts on retrieval-augmented generation (RAG), agentic AI, MCP, and Google A2A Protocols.

 For further inquiries or collaboration, feel free to contact me at [my email](mailto:tungvutelecom@gmail.com).